G-W-C/NCD-IIOT-Gateway/README.md

 This flow reads the dido file and formats the DI and DO Status into on nice JSON object.

 ![dido_obj_read_node-red](https://github.com/user-attachments/assets/952b72d0-a157-4817-b091-219b10493b69)
-This flow reads the dido file and formats the DI and DO into on nice JSON object.

 [DIDO_Read.json](DIDO_Read.json)
 # Modbus RS485